t12t/t12t.github.io/src/en/meetup.md

 ## Next meetup

-Our next meetup is not yet planned but we are looking into arranging something in the beginning of 2021.
+We are in the process of planning our next meetup which will take place i May 2021.
 To get notified of exact date and time make sure you [join our meetup group!](https://www.meetup.com/t12t-Stockholm)

 ## Previous meetup